 AC Voltmeter: Indicates AC generator output voltage.
-Dual range instrument.
-Measurement range in use is shown on indicator light.
+Instrument is dual-range (range in use is shown on indicator light).

 AC Ammeter: Indicates AC generator output current.
-Dual range instrument.
-Measurement range in use is shown on indicator light.
+Instrument is dual range (range in use is shown on indicator light).

-Voltmeter-Ammeter Phase Selector Switch: Selects the phases of the generator output to be measured by the AC voltmeter and AC Ammeter.
+Voltmeter-Ammeter Phase Selector Switch: Selects the phases of the generator output to be measured by the AC voltmeter and AC ammeter.